jorgebucaran/hyperapp/docs/countdown-timer.md

 })
 ```

-In this application, the state stores two properties: <samp>count</samp>, a number to track the seconds elapsed; and <samp>paused</samp>, a boolean to check if the clock is running or not.
+Tthe state consists of <samp>count</samp>, a number to track the seconds elapsed; and <samp>paused</samp>, a boolean to check if the clock is running or not.

 ```jsx
 state: {